-Research in the Kamaly group is highly multidisciplinary and uses bioinspired approaches to synthesise targeted multi-functional polymeric nanomedicines capable of changing their surface or core properties in response to local or up-regulated disease markers for stimuli-responsive and spatiotemporally controlled biological drug delivery.
-These polymeric nanomedicines are synthesised using nanopolymerisation reactions in confined droplets.
-We also investigate nanomedicine bio-efficacy using biomimetic models with controlled environmental parameters for testing nanoparticle physicochemical properties.
+Research in the Kamaly group is highly multidisciplinary and uses bioinspired approaches to synthesise targeted multi-functional polymeric nanoparticles and biomaterials capable of changing their surface or core properties in response to local or up-regulated disease markers for stimuli-responsive and spatiotemporally controlled drug delivery.
+These nanoparticles are synthesised using bottom-up nanopolymerisation reactions.
+We also investigate the nanoparticle-biointerface using biomicrofluidic models with controlled environmental parameters for developing novel biomimetic drug delivery routes or testing nanoparticle physicochemical properties.
 This facilitates a more dynamic biological mechanistic insight between nanoparticles and target cell populations.

 et al., 2023, Nanodrug delivery systems for metabolic chronic liver diseases: advances and perspectives, Nanomedicine, Vol:18, ISSN:1743-5889

 et al., 2022, Annexin A1 based inflammation resolving mediators and nanomedicines for inflammatory bowel disease therapy, Seminars in Immunology, Vol:61-64, ISSN:1044-5323

 et al., 2022, Advancements in nanomedicines for the detection and treatment of diabetic kidney disease., Biomater Biosyst, Vol:6

 Kamaly N, Farokhzad OC, Corbo C, 2022, Nanoparticle protein corona evolution: from biological impact to biomarker discovery, Nanoscale, Vol:14, ISSN:2040-3364, Pages:1606-1620